MediaComem/comem-archioweb/README.md

   You may but do not have to document the 500 Internal Server Error response, which is considered to always be a possible response to any request.
-* The real-time component of your API must be documented (not necessarily in the same format as the REST API documentation).

-  By reading the documentation, the user must know how to connect to the real-time endpoint(s), what data will be sent through and when.

 **Automated testing**